joshuaeckroth/cinf401-website/notes/big-data.markdown

 >
 > [T]he use of Hadoop allows to speed up calculations by a factor that equals the number of worker nodes, except for startup effects, which are relatively small when the execution time of individual tasks is large enough.

-Zhang, Chen, Hans De Sterck, Ashraf Aboulnaga, Haig Djambazian, and Rob Sladek.
+From: Chen Zhang, Hans De Sterck, Ashraf Aboulnaga, Haig Djambazian, and Rob Sladek.
 "Case study of scientific data processing on a cloud using Hadoop."
 In High performance computing systems and applications, pp. 400-415.
 Springer Berlin Heidelberg, 2010.
 [PDF](http://202.154.59.182/mfile/files/Information%20System/High%20Performance%20Computing%20Systems%20and%20Applications%3B%2023rd%20HPCS%202009/Chapter%2029%20Case%20Study%20of%20Scientific%20Data%20Processing%20on%20a%20Cloud%20Using%20Hadoop.pdf).

 ## More big data